How Do I Get Health Insurance When I Retire?

 Explore your choices

 While you are exploring choices, make sure you build in estimated health care costs into your retirement budget.
 How much should you plan on spending?
 It depends on your insurance coverage.
-On average, plan to spend $10,000 per year per person for everything including premiums, dental, out-of-pocket costs, etc.
+According to Fidelity, a 65 year old couple will need to save $285,000 after taxes to cover their healthcare expenses.

 Talk to an agent contracted with most major carriers